 What if diversity training could be more than a guide to the do’s and don'ts of interacting with marginalised people?

-A lot of diversity, equity and inclusion (DEI) training focuses on providing information about the experiences of certain groups, and guidance on acting considerately towards members of those groups.
-I call this 'information-based DEI training'.
+A lot of diversity, equity and inclusion (DEI) training focuses on educating participants about the experiences of certain groups, and on acting considerately towards members of those groups.
+I call this 'information-based training'.
 I think it is necessary to share this kind of information.
 However, it is also vital to create a context in which the information can be taken on board by participants.

 The worst example of information-based DEI training that I have personally experienced left me with only one impression: a phrase repeated several times by the trainer during the session: